Education Programs Faculty

 Amanda Petrowski

-Amanda (she/her) is an actress, professional princess, dog mom, and fiber artist born and raised in the Seattle area.
+Amanda Petrowski (she/her) is an actress, professional princess, dog mom, and fiber artist born and raised in the Seattle area.
 Some favorite past credits include Legally Blonde, the Spitfire Grill, Moon over Buffalo, and Noises Off.
 Amanda has previously worked in the Social Services field as a Crime Victim Advocate and is finally taking the leap to a working artist.
 Amanda is passionate about youth and making sure theatre is accessible to all.
 She holds a criminology degree with a music minor from Biola University in sunny Southern California.
 When not working you can catch Amanda crocheting, drinking coffee, and hanging out with her rescue pup.

 Andy Walker